openfl/OpenFLDevelopersGuide/http-communications/web-service-requests.md

 *   XML-RPC
 *   SOAP

-To use a web service in ActionScript 3, you create a URLRequest object, construct the web service call using either URL variables or an XML document, and send the call to the service using a URLLoader object.
+To use a web service in Haxe 3, you create a URLRequest object, construct the web service call using either URL variables or an XML document, and send the call to the service using a URLLoader object.
 The Flex framework contains several classes that make it easier to use web services—especially useful when accessing complex SOAP services.
 Starting with Flash Professional CS3, you can use the Flex classes in applications developed with Flash Professional as well as in applications developed in Flash Builder.

 In HTML-based AIR applications, you can use either the URLRequest and URLLoader classes or the JavaScript XMLHttpRequest class.
 If desired, you can also create a SWF library that exposes the web service components of the Flex framework to your JavaScript code.